kissthebug/blog/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https://github.com/kissthebug/blog)

-This is a [Next.js](https://nextjs.org/), [Tailwind CSS](https://tailwindcss.com/) blogging starter template.
-Version 2 is based on Next App directory with [React Server Component](https://nextjs.org/docs/getting-started/react-essentials#server-components) and uses [Contentlayer](https://www.contentlayer.dev/) to manage markdown content.
+This is a [Next.js](https://nextjs.org/), [Tailwind CSS](https://tailwindcss.com/) blog.
+It is based on Next App directory with [React Server Component](https://nextjs.org/docs/getting-started/react-essentials#server-components) and uses [Contentlayer](https://www.contentlayer.dev/) to manage markdown content.

 Probably the most feature-rich Next.js markdown blogging template out there.
 Easily configurable and customizable.
 Perfect as a replacement to existing Jekyll and Hugo individual blogs.